bstrock/576-Lab5/README.md

 * Offers users a Query tab to allow filtering the underlying database
 * Offers users an intake form to allow for user report submissions
 * Successful submission will zoom to report location and display map pin for the report
+* Seperate test script to assist with debugging and refactoring